 - 2 teaspoons fresh rosemary minced

 - 1 cup half & half

-Add onion, rosemary, sage and cheese to prepared crust.
+- Place onion, rosemary, sage and cheese in prepared crust.

-In a medium bowl, whisk together eggs, half & half, 1/2 teaspoon salt and pepper until well combined.
+- In a medium bowl, whisk together eggs, half & half, remaining 1/2 teaspoon salt and pepper until well combined.
 Pour egg mixture into crust.
 Arrange asparagus on top of filling in spoke pattern.
 Bake until filling has completely set, about 50-60 minutes.
 Let rest 10-15 minutes prior to serving.
+Happy eating, friends!